 Additionally, an advisor can help validate the data that's required to obtain LEIs (including GMEIs) and help maintain, update and renew important business records (name changes, mergers, liquidations, dissolutions, etc.).

-By partnering with a trusted advisor and focusing on advance preparation, entities can navigate all technical and operational challenges and help ensure that all LEIs are in place before the upcoming January 3 deadline.
+By partnering with a trusted advisor and focusing on compliance, entities can navigate all technical and operational challenges and help ensure that all LEIs are in place according to MiFID II requirements.

 More in Deal Support Solutions